tien0246/IOS-Il2CppDumper/README.md

 ### Don't know about Theos

-- Download deb from packages.
+- Download deb from release.
 - Open with iGameGod and instal/inject via iGameGod.
 - Tools -> iGameGod Installed Tweaks.
 - Enable your game which have UnityFramework file.